 Make digital citizenship and media use resources part of your regular communication to families.
 You can print out advice articles in English or Spanish to send home in backpacks or post links on your class website, in the LMS, or in the weekly parent email.
-Check out these new Family Tips on Media Balance & Well-Being, Privacy & Security, Digital Footprint & Identity, Relationships & Communication, Cyberbullying, and News & Media Literacy.
+Check out our Family Tips (available in 10 languages) on Media Balance & Well-Being, Privacy & Security, Digital Footprint & Identity, Relationships & Communication, Cyberbullying, and News & Media Literacy.

 3. Tailor your efforts to meet families' needs.